topojson/topojson-specification/README.md

 }
 ```

+#### 2.1.4.
+Arc Indexes

 A geometry object consisting of LineStrings (LineString or MultiLineString) or LinearRings (Polygon or MultiPolygon) must be constructed from arcs.
-Each arc must be referenced by index into the containing topology’s arcs array.
-The index must be zero-based: 0 refers to the first arc, 1 refers to the second arc, and so on.
-A negative index indicates that the arc at the ones’ complement of the negative index must be reversed to reconstruct the geometry: -1 refers to the reversed first arc, -2 refers to the reversed second arc, and so on.
+Each arc must be referenced by numeric zero-based index into the containing topology’s arcs array.
+For example, 0 refers to the first arc, 1 refers to the second arc, and so on.

+A negative arc index indicates that the arc at the ones’ complement of the index must be reversed to reconstruct the geometry: -1 refers to the reversed first arc, -2 refers to the reversed second arc, and so on.

 If more than one arc is referenced to construct a LineString or LinearRing, the first position of a subsequent arc must be equal to the last position of the previous arc.
 Then, when reconstructing the geometry, the first position of each arc except the first may be dropped; equivalently, the last position of each arc except the last may be dropped.

-#### 2.1.4.
+#### 2.1.5.
 Objects

 A topology must have an “objects” member whose value is an object.
 This object may have any number of members, whose value must be a geometry object.